 Before I share these 21 tips for holiday etiquette, let’s talk a bit about the difference between entertaining and hospitality.
 Although good etiquette applies to both, and these 2 terms are sometimes used interchangeably, they are different.
 I read that entertaining isn’t about loving people.
 It’s about impressing people.
 It’s loving yourself or as my mom used to say, “showing off”.

-So this holiday season, let’s all be Miss Hospitality and not Miss Entertaining.
+So this holiday season, let’s all be Miss Hospitality and not Madame Entertaining.
 Let’s try to bless and not impress.

 Tips for Holiday Etiquette for the Hostess

 - Plan the menu to cook as much as you can ahead so that you can enjoy the festivities and pay attention to your guests.

 - Depending on the event, if it’s tradition for guests to bring a dish or if guests ask to bring a dish (And I think they should.) assign specific dishes, such as green bean casserole, rather than “just bring a vegetable”.
 In these busy times, being as specific as possible is helpful.
 On the other hand, if you have the entire meal planned, graciously decline their request.

 - Ask non-cooks to bring bread, ice, soft drinks, or cocktail napkins, if appropriate.